A spinal fusion is surgery to weld together two or more vertebrae so they heal into one strong bone. Vertebrae are the bones that make up the spine.

 - Nerve damage causing pain, numbness, tingling, or paralysis

-- Impaired bowel and/or bladder function
+- Problems with bowel or bladder function

 What to Expect